jabl/vaspview/README.rst

   cards.
 Batch size should be about the size of the pre-T&L cache size on the GPU, which on slightly older cards (Geforce 6800) is apparently about ~64000 vertices.

+- Supposedly element rendering is faster if the indices are GL_UNSIGNED_SHORT rather than GL_UNSIGNED_INT.
+Since it's easy to have more than 2**64 vertices, this would imply batching and sorting the vertices etc.